Allan Pettersson: Discography

-The selected discography includes the original format of the recording and releasing label.
+The selected discography lists recordings in their original format and release label.
 Some of the LP releases have been reissued on CD.
-A 12-CD pack of the Complete Symphonies of Allan Pettersson has been produced by CPO (Classic Produktion Osnabrück) based on recordings of 1984, 1988, 1991–1995, 2004.
+A 12-CD pack of the complete symphonies of Allan Pettersson has been produced by CPO (Classic Produktion Osnabrück) based on recordings of 1984, 1988, 1991–1995, 2004.
 In 2023, a cycle of all Pettersson symphonies produced by BIS Records was completed.